c0510gy/Basic-NetFlow-cpp/README.md

 * startTime: time when the first packet of the flow was captured
 * duration: time that has passed since the first packet was captured
 * packets: number of packets

+## Flow Packet Format

+In this project, I didn't adapt NetFlow's standard packet format yet, since the project only uses a fixed number of attributes for distinguishing net flows.